MEEDOO99/MEEDOO/Rules-Guidebook.md

 # **Section C - Learning Channels**

 ### C1.
 Answering questions.
-Giving the wrong answer to a question asked in #english-questions is prohibited, intentionally or not.
-If you do not know the answer to a question or are unsure, do not answer.
+Giving an intentionally wrong answer to a question asked in #english-questions is prohibited.
+Educated guesses are allowed, but must be phrased as such.
+You may not definitively assert you are correct when you are making an educated guess.

-`Reasoning: The problem is, even if another more knowledgeable user comes by and answers the question correctly, the user who asked the question will be confused by the conflicting responses.`

 ### C2.
 Impersonating a native
 Do not pretend to be a native speaker of the english language.
 The official server definition of a 'native speaker' can be found below: